swilsonmelo/lab5Arsw/README.md

 # lab5Arsw

-in this lab we used Gradle
+In this lab we used Gradle

-Compile wiht Gradle: gradle build
+Compile with Gradle: gradle build

-run spring with gradle: gradle bootRun
+Run spring with gradle: gradle bootRun